 '''

 (current-exception-handler)

+#<procedure #2 primordial-exception-handler>

-###courrent-exception-handler (lambda (exc) (pp exc) 999))
+(current-exception-handler (lambda (exc) (pp exc) 999))

 (/ 1 0)

 #<divide-by-zero-exception #3>

 999

 '''

-'''

-(with-exception-handler handler thunk) [procedure]

-'''

-Returns the result(s) of calling thunk with no arguments.
+(with-exception-handler handler thunk) [procedure] Returns the result(s) of calling thunk with no arguments.
 The handler, which must be a procedure, is installed as the current exception-handler in the dynamic environment in effect during the call to thunk.
 Note that the dynamic environment in effect during the call to handler has handler as the exception-handler.
 Consequently, an exception raised during the call to handler may lead to an infinite loop.